-The result of Information Architecture is represented by site maps, categorizations, metadata and so on.
+The result of Information Architecture is represented by site maps, categorizations, metadata, and so on.
 Basically, information is placed in hierarchies to make using the website more effective.
 Content strategists deal with separating content on a regular basis.

 By separating content, they create categories that need to be considered when structuring a website.
 On the other hand, when web designers create website menus, they also practice Information Architecture to help users select the categories that are relevant for what they search.
-An information architect places everything in order so that users don’t get lost in content.
+An information architect places everything in order so that users don’t get lost in the content.

 Many people mistake UX design for IA design.
 There are some substantial differences between the two, but they are part of the same field.
 To put it shortly, IA design can be compared to a blueprint of the whole structure of a project.

 UX designers use the architecture basis to plan the navigation system.
 Basically, UX designers rely on Information Infrastructure to improve the user experience.
 Thus, IA is the foundation of UX and one of the many requirements that designers must respect.

 The website Information Architecture takes quite a lot to create.
 This is the reason why people tend to avoid working with IA.
 This is a mistake because efficient navigation is not possible without a good Information Architecture foundation.